What is a foundation year?

 - You can apply for financial support from Student Finance England during your foundation year.

 What foundation years are available?

-We offer over 90 foundation year courses.
-Search for the right one for you here.
+We offer over 90 undergraduate degrees with foundation level entry in a range of subject areas from art and design to biosciences and chemistry.
+Search for the right foundation year for you here.

 If you’re an international student and you need help to meet the academic and English language requirements of your degree, we also offer two International Foundation Programmes.
 Find out more about our International Foundation Programmes.

 Foundation Year in Health, Sport and Social Care

 Progress onto a range of health courses after completing our Foundation Year in Health, Sport, and Social Care.